zydou/arti/doc/dev/netdoc-builder.md

 }

 impl NetdocEncoder<K> {
-    /// Adds an item to the being-build document
+    /// Adds an item to the being-built document
     ///
     /// The item can be further extended with arguments or objects,
     /// using the returned `ItemEncoder`.